szl666/inverse_design/README.md

 ![图片](https://github.com/szl666/T2MAT/assets/44625390/d5949dce-34d3-481f-9f39-eac0ce534625)

-In the current version of T2MAT, we develop a modified CDVAE with improved symmetry for generating material structures.
+In the current version of T2MAT, we developed a modified CDVAE with improved symmetry for generating material structures.

 We have developed a new generative model——SymGEN.
 The **symmetry**(ratio of structures with non-P1 space group, **Figure e**), **thermodynamic stability**(DFT-calculated formation energies, **Figure f**) and **kinetic stability**(DFT-calculated phonon properties, **Figure g**) of generated structures are significantly improved compared to the CDVAE.
 SymGEN will be replaced with the CDVAE in T2MAT after the manuscript of the SymGEN is submitted.